twilio/flex-plugins-api/packages/flex-plugins-api-toolkit/README.md

 }
 ```

-The `plugins` field is an array of plugins formatted as `pluginName@version`.
+where the `plugins` field is an array of plugins formatted as `pluginName@version`.
 It is the list of plugins and their corresponding versions that you want to include in this plugin (you can use Sids or unique name/version):

 ```ts
 const option = {